Kunio Maekawa: Career beginnings under Le Corbusier and Antonin Raymond

-In 1930 he returned to Japan and worked with Czech architect Antonin Raymond, a student of Frank Lloyd Wright, for five years.
-He drew influence from Raymond's expressive use of reinforced concrete, and Raymond in turn was affected by the vernacular tropes in Le Corbusier's work as filtered through Maekawa's Japanese sensibilities.
-In 1935, Maekawa established his own office, Mayekawa Kunio Associates, and began to enter a number of architectural competitions sponsored by the imperial state.
-The firm served as a training ground for many Japanese architects who found success in the decades after war, including Kenzō Tange and Toshihiko Kimura.
+In 1930 he returned to Japan and worked under Czech architect Antonin Raymond, a student of Frank Lloyd Wright, for five years.
+In 1935, Maekawa established his own office, Mayekawa Kunio Associates, and began to enter a number of architectural competitions sponsored by the Japanese Imperial Government.
+Later on, the firm served as a training ground for many Japanese architects who found success in the decades after the war, including Kenzō Tange and Toshihiko Kimura.

 Maekawa House (1942)

 The careful balance between traditional and modern design principles in Maekawa's early work is best illustrated by his own home, designed in 1942.
 The Maekawa House, constructed in wood, has been described as a critical node in his aesthetic development.
 By bringing piloti inside the house to create a two-story space, while integrating traditional grid formations in the deeply recessed windows, Maekawa deftly combined values borrowed from his European mentors with the vernacular building traditions of Japan.
-The original house, which was located in Kamiōsaki, has been dismantled and relocated to the Edo-Tokyo Open Air Architectural Museum.
+The original house, which was located in Kamiōsaki, Shinagawa, has been dismantled and relocated to the Edo-Tokyo Open Air Architectural Museum.

-Post-war work and style
+Post-war projects (1945–1960s)

-Owing to the limited resources available during the war, particularly with regards to steel, most of Maekawa's projects between 1937 and 1950 were constructed in wood.
-Within these restricted circumstances, Maekawa sought to innovate traditional building methods using modernist designs, as can be readily observed in his first post-war project, the Kinokuniya Bookstore in Shinjuku.
-The end of the war also brought a close to the dominance of the Imperial Crown Style of architecture that had dictated much of the public construction during the early twentieth century across the Japanese empire.
+Owing to the limited resources available during the war, particularly steel, most of Maekawa's projects between 1937 and 1950 were constructed in wood.
+Within these restricted circumstances, Maekawa sought to innovate traditional building methods using modernist designs, as can be readily observed in his first post-war project, the Kinokuniya Bookstore in Shinjuku, Tokyo.
+The end of World War II also brought a close to the dominance of the Imperial Crown Style of architecture that had dictated much of the public construction during the early 20th century across the Japanese Empire.
 As a result, Maekawa and his fellow architects were primed to lean more liberally into their modernist impulses, which were no longer regarded as political threats to the Japanese state.
 Maekawa himself had, at times, been regarded as unpatriotic during the wartime years owing to his interest in Le Corbusier's non-historicist, proto-Brutalist concrete designs.
-No longer needing to modify their styles to meet the particular, limiting demands of the state in the post-war, however, Maekawa and his modernist colleagues found greater success with both private and public commissions.
+No longer needing to modify their styles to meet the particular, limiting demands of the state in the post-war period, however, Maekawa and his modernist colleagues found greater success with both private and public commissions.